-6.2.
+7.1.
 Implementation status and future work

-The design, technologies and algorithmic approaches presented by this document represent the basis for the development of the first version of the Monitoring Component.
-The experience gained with the development and utilization of the first version of the Monitoring Component will inform the final design of the SEMIOTICS Monitoring, prediction and diagnosis mechanisms.
-This final design will be presented in the deliverable D4.9.
+The design, technologies and algorithmic approaches presented by this document represent the basis for the development of the final version of the Monitoring Component.
+The experience gained with the development and utilization of the first version of the Monitoring Component informed the final design of the SEMIOTICS Monitoring, prediction and diagnosis mechanisms.

-The development process of Monitoring Component has the following milestones:
+The development process of Monitoring Component had the following milestones:

-- M7: start of design activity and technology scouting. - M12: start of development (coding) of the monitoring framework and components described in section 2.1 - M24: release of the first version of the API, integration with one CEP, adapters for FIWARE platform and WOT devices. - M28: release of the second version including, in addition to the bug fixing and optimization of the functionalities of the previous version, the prediction and diagnosis mechanisms based on Causal Networks and the other approaches presented in chapters 3 and 4.
+- M7: start of design activity and technology scouting. - M12: start of development (coding) of the monitoring framework and components described in section 2.1 - M24: release of the first version of the API, integration with one CEP, adapters for FIWARE platform and WOT devices.